Antibacterial Hand Soap: Gentle, Natural Care for Sensitive Skin

-Anybody else washing their hands 10 times more than usual now?
+Anybody else washing their hands 10 times more than usual now with antibacterial hand soap?

 We can't be too careful these days when it comes to protecting ourselves against virus-causing bacteria.